Chart

 • Matters concerning climate change are periodically assessed and discussed at the management level through UACJ’s Climate Change Countermeasures Steering Committee.

-• Environmental activities are routinely carried out to accomplish targets of key performance indicators in accordance with action plans.
+• UACJ’s materiality is defined, and environmental activities are routinely carried out to accomplish targets of key performance indicators in accordance with action plans.

-• The Group actively participates in international initiatives to combat climate change, including the Task Force on Climate Related Financial Disclosures and the Carbon Disclosure Project, and has acquired certification from the Aluminium Stewardship Initiative.
+• The Group actively participates in international initiatives to combat climate change, including the Task Force on Climate Related Financial Disclosures, the Carbon Disclosure Project, and the GX League (from fiscal 2024) and has acquired certification from the Aluminium Stewardship Initiative.

-• The Group has declared its intention to become carbon neutral, and is considering how to adopt internal carbon pricing and provide environmental assurance for mass balance systems.
+• The Group has declared its intention to become carbon neutral, and has begun using internal carbon pricing and providing environmental assurance for mass balance systems.
+The Group has also begun complying with the Carbon Border Adjustment Mechanism (from January 2024).

 Opportunities The Group could expand business opportunities and help solve environmental issues by providing products and services that make effective use of aluminum’s beneficial properties, including its light weight, excellent thermal conductivity, and ability to be continually recycled.